 Like other drugs, however, statins have potentially serious side effects, and there are instances in which they should not be taken.
 Here is a rundown of things you should look out for if you are taking a statin, and times when you should steer clear of the drugs altogether.

-About 10% of statin users get aches and pains, says William O'Neill, MD, a cardiologist at the University of Miami School of Medicine, in Miami, Fla.
+About 10% of statin users get aches and pains, says William W. O'Neill, MD, a cardiologist and medical director of Henry Ford Health System's Center for Structural Heart Disease at Henry Ford Hospital in Detroit.
 The higher your dose, the more likely you are to experience aches and pains.

-Much less commonbut more seriousis (rhabdomyolysis), in which muscle cells break down and release proteins such as myoglobin that damage kidneys.
+Much less common—but more serious—is rhabdomyolysis, in which muscle cells break down and release proteins such as myoglobin that damage kidneys.
+It typically causes severe shoulder, thigh, and/or lower back pain.
+If confirmed by your doctor, you must stop taking your statin.

 3 of 6Corbis